Przewalski's horse (Asian wild horse)

 At the Detroit Zoo

-Two Przewalski's horses majestically roam their habitat next to the Barnyard.
+Two Przewalski's horses share a habitat with the camels across from the Horace H. Rackham Memorial Fountain.
 Male Chaka (born in 1987) has lived at the Detroit Zoo since 1990 and female Lily (born in 1991) arrived in 2010.
 Chaka follows his keeper around in search of more treats, while Lily either keeps to herself or stays close to Chaka.
 Together they only have one good pair of eyes; Lily is blind in one eye and Chaka is missing an eye.

 The Przewalski’s horse is characterized by its short, muscular body and erect mane.
 Smaller than most domesticated horses, it has a pale belly and beige to reddish-brown coat that is short during summer and thicker and longer in winter.